-The penultimate British character Richard Hannay, the pencil-mustached, tweed-wearing protagonist and narrator, returns from a long trip to his flat in London.
-At a play he meets the German spy Annabella Schmitt, who eventually ends up mysteriously dead in his apartment.
-Now the number one suspect in this murder case, Hannay is on the run from the police.
+The penultimate British character, Richard Hannay, the pencil-mustached, tweed-wearing protagonist and narrator, returns from a long trip to his flat in London.
+At a play he meets the German spy, Annabella Schmitt, who eventually ends up mysteriously dead in his apartment.
+Now the number one suspect in this murder case, Hannay, is on the run from the police.
 Just before her death, Annabella cryptically referred to the 39 Steps; with no other leads to pursue, he singlehandedly tries to crack the secret of her mysterious statement.
-This task brings him to Scotland, where he wants seeks out a certain Professor who might be able to reveal the secret, thus plunging him further into the classic circle of an innocent man on the run so notably attributed to Hitchcock.
-During his adventurous journey he meets Margaret and Pamela, his two leading ladies.
+This task brings him to Scotland, where he seeks out a certain Professor who might be able to reveal the secret, thus plunging him further into the classic circle of an innocent man on the run so notably attributed to Hitchcock.
+During his adventurous journey, he meets Margaret and Pamela, his two leading ladies.

 Remarkably, only four actors play all the 139 characters appearing during the play.
 Hannay is the only character that portrays a single person; one woman and two men brilliantly cycle through the remaining characters, happily playing on the audience’s understanding of the role-swapping.
 Costume changes were often made on stage, and clever visual tricks such as shadow puppetry enhance the slapstick aspect of the play.
 Most scenes are a spot on reproduction of Hitchcock’s adaption of the novel.

-So far, The 39 Steps have been performed in the UK as well as in the US, Italy and South Africa and it will shortly be shown in Australia, Mexico, South Korea, Japan and more than a dozen other countries.
+So far, The 39 Steps has been performed in the UK as well as in the US, Italy and South Africa and it will soon be shown in Australia, Mexico, South Korea, Japan and more than a dozen other countries.

 The Videos & Novel